FAQFrequently Asked Questions

 When is the race entry payable?

 £300 deposit is payable upon registration.
 This is non-refundable.
-However, if you are unable to attend a race for any reason and you have already paid the deposit, you can carry it forward to the following year’s edition.
+However, if you are unable to attend a race for any reason and you have already paid the deposit, you can carry it forward to another race as mentioned above.

 The remaining balance will be requested 4 months before the race start and must be paid in full two months prior to the race.
 If the balance is not settled the runner will not be able to compete.